 - 2013 R2 such as Project Timesheet Entry.

-- Business Portal has been discontinued in Microsoft Dynamics GP 2015 and the majority of the functionality has been rolled into the core Dynamics GP system and can be access with these Self-Serve users.
+- Business Portal has been discontinued in Microsoft Dynamics GP 2015 and the majority of the functionality has been rolled into the core Dynamics GP system and can be accessed with these Self-Serve users.
 If you own Business Portal licenses check with your partner regarding license transition policies/discounts.

 Does every Dynamics GP Self-Serve license need a SQL CAL?

-Are you concerned that self service employees will see sensitive financial data in Dynamics GP?
+Are you concerned that self-service employees will see sensitive financial data in Dynamics GP?